 The first number measures your blood pressure when your heart beats (this is called systolic pressure).

 The second number measures your blood pressure when your heart relaxes and fills with blood (this is called diastolic pressure).

-In the US, doctors will say you have high blood pressure if either your first number is higher than 130 or your second number is higher than 80.
+Usually, doctors will say you have high blood pressure if either your first number is higher than 140 or your second number is higher than 90.

 You are more likely to have high blood pressure if you: